Atomox/ExampleCode/Tutorials/docker.readme.md

 # Let's Build a System.
 ## Building a Container from an image
-You don't have to build your containers from scratch. `Docker-hub.com` is a good place to find existing builds, including official packaged for just about any software you can imagine.
+You don't have to build your containers from scratch. `Docker-hub.com` is a good place to find existing builds, including official packages for just about any software you can imagine.

 `FROM php:fpm` tells Docker that you're taking the PHP version FPM, and building on top of that.
 So, all the work done to get the FPM PHP image working is pre-built for you.
 Think of it as the foundation, ready-to-use.
 If you like what's there, you don't have to go any further.
 You can spin up the container without building it, or adding any commands.